Psychiatric Service Dog for ADHD — ADA Task Training Guide

 ADHD significantly impacts daily functioning.
-Under the ADA, a Michigan resident with ADHD can qualify for a Psychiatric Service Dog — gaining public access rights to transit, restaurants, and public spaces across all 83 Michigan counties.
+Under the ADA, a person with ADHD can qualify for a Psychiatric Service Dog — gaining public access rights to transit, restaurants, and public spaces nationwide.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |